Applicants with disabilities

 - Provide advice, guidance and training for University and College staff in meeting the institutions’ duties to disabled students within the context of disability equality legislation.

-The DRC supports individuals with any impairment/disability, medical matter or injury, including those with:
+The ADRC supports individuals with any impairment/disability, medical matter or injury, including those with:

 - Specific learning difficulties (including dyslexia, dyspraxia)

 - Physical/mobility impairments and injuries (including wheelchair users, Upper Limb Disorder – also known as RSI)